John Quincy Adams: Inauguration

 Adams was inaugurated on March 4, 1825, becoming the first son of a former United States president to himself become president, a feat only repeated 176 years later by George W. Bush, son of George H. W. Bush.
-He took the oath of office on a book of constitutional law, instead of the more traditional Bible.
-In his inaugural address, he adopted a post-partisan tone, promising that he would avoid party-building and politically motivated appointments.
+As Adams took the oath of office, he departed from tradition by placing his hand on a book of constitutional law instead of on a Bible.
+In his inaugural address, he adopted a post-partisan tone, promising to avoid party-building and politically motivated appointments.
 He also proposed an elaborate program of "internal improvements": roads, ports, and canals.
 Though some were worried about the constitutionality of such federal projects, Adams argued that the General Welfare Clause provided for broad constitutional authority.
 He promised that he would ask Congress to authorize many such projects.

 Administration

 Adams presided over a harmonious and productive cabinet that he met with on a weekly basis.
 Like Monroe, Adams sought a geographically balanced cabinet that would represent the various party factions, and he asked the members of the Monroe cabinet to remain in place for his own administration.
-Samuel L. Southard of New Jersey stayed on as Secretary of the Navy, William Wirt kept his post of Attorney General, and John McLean of Ohio continued to serve as the Postmaster General, an important position that was not part of the cabinet.
+Samuel L. Southard of New Jersey stayed on as Secretary of the Navy, William Wirt kept his post of Attorney General, and John McLean of Ohio continued to serve as the Postmaster General, an important position that was not part of the cabinet at that time.
 Adams's first choices for Secretary of War and Secretary of the Treasury were Andrew Jackson and William Crawford, but each declined to serve in the administration.
 Adams instead selected James Barbour of Virginia, a prominent supporter of Crawford, to lead the War Department.
 Leadership of the Treasury Department went to Richard Rush of Pennsylvania, who would become a prominent advocate of internal improvements and protective tariffs within the administration.
-Adams chose Henry Clay as Secretary of State, angering those who believed that Clay had offered his support in the 1824 election for the most prestigious position in the cabinet.
-Though Clay would later regret accepting the position since it reinforced the "Corrupt Bargain" accusation, Clay's strength in the West and interest in foreign policy made him a natural choice for the top cabinet position.
+Adams chose Henry Clay as Secretary of State, angering those who believed Clay had offered Adams his support in the 1824 election in exchange for the most prestigious position in the cabinet.
+Clay would later regret accepting the job since it reinforced the "Corrupt Bargain" accusation.
+However, Clay's strength in the West and interest in foreign policy made him a natural choice for the position.